Texas voters are expected to decide whether to make it even tougher for the state to tax residents’ incomes.

 There are other ways to get you

-Tennessee, for example, has the highest sales tax in the country in 2019, according to the Tax Foundation.
-The Volunteer State, which reviles income taxes so much that voters changed the Tennessee Constitution last year to forbid these taxes for good, charges a 7 percent sales tax statewide.
-When combined with local sales taxes, the combined rate increases to an average of 9.45 percent, according to estimates from the Tax Foundation.
-That's more than double the combined rate in super-touristy Hawaii.
+Tennessee, for example, had the highest combined sales tax rate in the country in 2019, according to the Tax Foundation.
+The Volunteer State, which reviles income taxes so much that voters changed the Tennessee constitution in 2014 to forbid these taxes for good, charges a 7 percent sales tax statewide.
+When combined with local sales taxes, the combined rate increases to an average of 9.47 percent.

-In Washington, pump prices are routinely among the highest in the country -- in part because of a sky-high gasoline tax.
-As of 2019, Washington charges 49.5 cents per gallon in gas taxes, the fifth-highest in the country behind Pennsylvania and California, according to The Energy Information Administration.
+In Washington, pump prices are routinely among the highest in the country — in part because of a high gasoline tax.
+As of 2019, Washington charges 49.5 cents per gallon in gas taxes and fees, the third-highest in the country behind Pennsylvania and California, according to The Energy Information Administration.

 All of those extra taxes contribute to higher-than-average living expenses in some of those states.
-Florida, South Dakota, Washington and New Hampshire all have higher than the median cost of living, according to data compiled by the Center for Regional Economic Competitiveness.
-Alaska is among the most expensive places to live, but a big part of that is because it’s so remote.
+Washington, New Hampshire, Nevada, Florida and South Dakota were among the 24 states with the highest cost of living in 2018, according to data compiled by the Council for Community & Economic Research.
+Alaska is also among the most expensive places to live, but a big part of that is because it’s so remote.

 Don’t expect an economic benefit